 Project Purpose

 This is a Requirements Specification document for Liberty Finance's automobile insurance management system.
 Liberty Finance is a financial services and property investment firm.
 The new system will make it simple for managers to store client-insured vehicles.
 The technology will assist the company in being more successful, efficient, and data retrievable.
 The scope, aims, and goal of the new system are described in this document.
-This document also includes use cases, user stories, ERDs, System sequence diagrams, and DFD diagrams to model the functional requirements for the system.aphs.
+This document also includes use cases, user stories, ERDs, System sequence diagrams, and DFD diagrams to model the functional requirements for the system.aph

 Project Scope and Product Features